 It’s easy on Amazon to match existing product listings to the product you’re selling.
 Remember to pay very close attention if you do that.
-You must ensure that your listing reflects exactly what you are selling.
+You must ensure that your listing reflects exactly what you’re selling as well as match with the correct Amazon Standard Identification Number (ASIN).
 If your buyers receive products that are almost the same as what your listing shows, they may complain and you risk suspension for not matching your listing to the right product.

 3. Ignoring Policy Changes

 When you receive an email or other notification that Amazon has changed a policy, don’t just skim over it and hit delete.
 It’s important that you read it thoroughly, and see if the changes apply to you.
 It will only take a few minutes to read it, and most changes are minor so implementing them to remain in compliance doesn’t usually take very long.
 Doing so can keep you from being suspended or terminated.